JeffreyBull76/CI_project2/README.md

  * ### Typography
  * The fonts chose for the site were
-      * Alice from googlefonts
+      * Alice from googlefonts - Using the standard embedded code method
-      * New Rocker from font squirrel
+      * New Rocker from font squirrel - This required using their onsite webfont generator and uploading the files to my repo
  * Fonts were chosen to keep in line with the gothic horror feel while remaining readable.

 [Go back](<#table-of-contents>)